 \subsection{Spectropolarimetric fit with IXPE}

-Based on the surface brightness profiles mentioned in Sec. \ref{sec:nxb}, we take an average average 2-8 keV surface brightness profiles of MCG 5-23-16 and NGC 2110, scaled to match the on-axis count rate of Perseus, as a template for a point source at this flux level, and compare it with the 2-8 keV surface brightness profile of Perseus.
+Based on the surface brightness profiles mentioned in Appendix \ref{sec:nxb}, we take an average average 2-8 keV surface brightness profiles of MCG 5-23-16 and NGC 2110, scaled to match the on-axis count rate of Perseus, as a template for a point source at this flux level, and compare it with the 2-8 keV surface brightness profile of Perseus.
 This gives us an idea of the relative contribution between the power law component from 3C 84 and the thermal components from the cluster gas, as a function of the off-axis radius.
 We find that beyond $\sim40^{\prime\prime}$, the cluster dominates over the AGN contribution, thereby diluting the 3C 84 polarization and adding degeneracies.

-We, therefore, chose a source extraction region below this value, $30^{\prime\prime}$ in radius or about two times the in-orbit half power diameter of IXPE to be precise.
-We keep the normalizations of the power law and vapec components free in the subsequent spectro-polarimetric fits to account for a different AGN/cluster flux ratio.
+We therefore chose a source extraction region below this value, $30^{\prime\prime}$ in radius or about two times the in-orbit half-power diameter of IXPE to be precise.
+We keep the normalizations of the power-law and vapec components free in the subsequent spectropolarimetric fits to account for a different AGN/cluster flux ratio.

-The combination of Chandra, Swift, and NuSTAR observations provide us with a complete spectral model that we will use to measure the polarization of 3C 84.
+The combination of Chandra, Swift, and NuSTAR observations provides us with a complete spectral model that we will use to measure the polarization of 3C 84.
 The full spectral model is found in Table \ref{table:ngc1275_params}, includes both our fiducial thermal model from the Chandra observations and our power-law + Gaussian model from the Swift + NuSTAR fit.
-We fit the IXPE, NUSTAR, and Swift data simultaneously in our spectro-polarimetric fit (see Fig. \ref{fig:xrt_nu_ixpe_spectra}).
-To maximize polarization sensitivity we use the $N_{\rm eff}$ weighting for the polarimetric data.
-None of the key free parameters of this complex model fit differ significantly from their best-fit values to the Swift+ NuSTAR fit described above, with all parameter values within $1-\sigma$ of one another.
-We find that the best-fit polarization degree is $\Pi_{X} = 4.18 \pm 1.31 \%$, and the best fit angle is $\psi_{X} = 162.8 \pm 9.2^{\circ}$.
-This corresponds to a detection at the $\sim3.2-\sigma$ level and a polarization angle approximately parallel to the jet.
+We fit the IXPE, NUSTAR, and Swift data simultaneously in our spectropolarimetric fit (see Fig. \ref{fig:xrt_nu_ixpe_spectra}).
+To maximize polarization sensitivity, we use the $N_{\rm eff}$ weighting for the polarimetric data.
+None of the key free parameters of this complex model fit differ significantly from their best-fit values to the Swift+ NuSTAR fit described above, with all parameter values within $1\sigma$ of one another.
+We find that the best-fit polarization degree is $\Pi_{X} = 4.18 \pm 1.31\%$, and the best fit angle is $\psi_{X} = 162.8 \pm 9.2^{\circ}$.
+This corresponds to a detection at the $\sim3.2\sigma$ level and a polarization angle approximately parallel to the jet.